apache/incubator-heron/website/content/docs/operators/deployment/schedulers/slurm.md

 ---

-In addition to out-of-the-box schedulers for [Mesos](../mesos) and [Aurora](../aurora), Heron can also be deployed in a HPC environment with the Slurm Scheduler.
+In addition to out-of-the-box schedulers for [Mesos](../mesos) and [Aurora](../aurora), Heron can also be deployed in a HPC cluster with the Slurm Scheduler.
-This allows a researcher to deploy Heron on a shared environment for executing streaming scientific work-flows.
+This allows a researcher to deploy Heron and execute streaming scientific work-flows.

 ## How Slurm Deployment Works